diggedypomme/KindleTimeMachine/README.md

 ## 7zips of the clockfaces
 These can be previewed here: https://diggedypomme.com/clockfaces/

-- Links for the zips of these clockfaces are currently uploading and I will update this shortly once they finish:

 - [Tentacles (Kindle Version)](https://superpomme.co.uk/clockfaces/tentacles.7z)
 - [Tentacles Jpg (Colour Version)](https://superpomme.co.uk/clockfaces/tentacles_jpg.7z)